agileurbanite/sample-iOS-WatchKit/README.md

 > **NOTE:** This may change in future.
 I have the iOS8.3 SDK and my Xcode generates the WatchKit App extensions with deployment target set to iOS8.3.

 ##### Set Bundle Versions
-I had CFBundleVersion missmatch in the Info.plist files in:
+I had CFBundleVersion mismatch in the Info.plist files in:
  - `TNSWathcKitApp WatchKit Extension > Supporting Files > Info.plist > ` (was '1.0')
  - `TNSWatchKitApp WatchKit App > Supporting Files > Info.plist > Bundle version` (was '1')